saltstack/salt/doc/ref/cli/salt-ssh.rst

 .. option:: -s, --static

-   Return the data from minions as a group after they all
+   Return the data from minions as a group after they all return.

 .. option:: -w, --wipe